BenzLeung/circle/README.md

 # Circle War - A game for learning cocos2d-js

 This is a small small small game that invented by myself.
-I make it for learning cocos2d-js.
+I made it for learning cocos2d-js.

 There are many circles in this game.
 Using arrow keys in keyboard to control the main circle, let it collect the red circles and don't touch the other circles.